-This course is scheduled to commence on Wednesday, 18th September 2019 in Griffith College Dublin.
+This course is scheduled to commence on Wednesday, 5th February 2020.

 Contact [email protected] for further information.

 This part-time evening course will run one evening per week from 6.00pm - 9.30pm over 24 weeks, course dates outlined below.

-This course is scheduled to commence on Wednesday, 18th September 2019 at Griffith College Cork.
+This course is scheduled to commence on Wednesday, 18th September 2019.
 Contact [email protected] for further information.

 This part-time evening course will run one evening per week (Wednesday) from 6.30pm - 9.45pm over 24 weeks, course dates outlined below.